isomerpages/moe-kentridgesec/pages/Sec 1 Registration 2023.md

 	1.  <span style="font-weight:bold">Student Handbook</span>(to be issued when school starts) <br>
 	2.  <span style="font-weight:bold">English Language story book</span> <br>
 	3. An <span style="font-weight:bold">oral digital thermometer (ODT)</span>in working condition (a new ODT will be issued to all new Sec 1 students on the first day of school in a one-time exercise) <br>
-• Please do not come to the school if you are unwell, issued isolation order, given medical certificate, or have tested Ag+.<br>
+• Students who are unwell or given medical certificate should not attend school and to inform their Form Teachers or the school on the same day.<br>
 </p>
     </div>
 	</li>
 	<li>
     <input id="accordion11" type="checkbox">
-    <label for="accordion11">2023 Secondary&nbsp; 1 Orientation Programme</label>
+    <label for="accordion11">2024 Secondary&nbsp; 1 Orientation Programme</label>
     <div>

 <style>